reubenmiller/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

 ```

-If command support is added to servcies in future, they'd follow a similar pattern as in:
+If command support is added to services in future, they'd follow a similar pattern as in:

 ```
 tedge/<device-id>/service/<service-id>/commands/req/software_list